ChrisPaliqaw/localization_server/README.md

 # localization_server
 Use AMCL to localize an RB-1 in a warehouse

+For Step 1 Mapping, see the [cartographer_slam](https://github.com/christophomos/cartographer_slam) package

 # Step 2: Localization
 When running in the warehouse, you MUST run the following script first in each shell